X

 RDSModeling the adoption, distribution, and utilization of autonomous delivery robots and delivery lockers in the aftermath of the COVID-19 pandemic

-The ongoing COVID-19 pandemic and the need for contactless deliveries that avoid the risk of person-to-person infection has made it clear that autonomous robot deliveries have many advantages.
-In addition, complementary systems like self-serve lockers are appealing since they reduce human contact but also increase the last-mile delivery efficiency.
+The ongoing COVID-19 pandemic and the need for contactless deliveries that avoid the risk of person-to-person infection have made it clear that autonomous robot deliveries have many advantages.
+In addition, complementary systems like self-serve lockers are appealing since they reduce human contact but also increase last-mile delivery efficiency.
 The key objectives of this proposal are related to the adoption, distribution, and utilization of autonomous delivery robots and delivery lockers in the US in the aftermath of the COVID-19 pandemic.

 Sponsored by: Freight Mobility Research Institute, US DOT Tier-1 Center, Joint project with PSU and FAU, PI, 2019-2022.
 (P.I)